…and why their presence is as sweet as honey…

 Much like most pollinating insects, bees get extremely busy in the spring fertilizing plants and mating with their queen.
 Well-known and beloved for introducing honey, these overly-active creatures remind us to relish in the sweetness in our lives to make them more productive and meaningful.
 Diligently visiting 50-100 flowers on a single collection flight, they come buzzing in to tell us the importance of taking pleasure in everything that we do regardless of how challenging.

-Since the queen bee is often the only one that survives when winter arrives, bees are deeply associated with growth, motherhood, femininity, and fertility as the queen is the one responsible for building a new hive come spring.
+Since the queen bee is often the only one that survives when winter arrives, bees are deeply associated with growth, motherhood, femininity (the queen bee is also a good example of a very feminine animal), and fertility as the queen is the one responsible for building a new hive come spring.
 Revered in some cultures as the representation of the sun’s energy, their presence was believed to bring warmth, compassion, kindness, and generosity to our homes and lives.
 Unsurprisingly a symbol of obedience and persistence, their ability to meticulously create remarkable hexagonal hives remains an architectural inspiration that allows us to see bees as characters of creativity, dedication, and persistence.

 Flying about 55,000 miles just to produce a pound of honey, they are often perceived as our connection between the physical and spiritual realms for their ability to turn force and motion into something sweet and tasty.
 By blending natural intelligence with spirited actions, bees set an example of how our passions and dreams can blossom and eventually turn into reality.
 Using the beehive as an inspiration, they let us know that nothing is impossible if we simply tap on the beauty of nature and blend it with unity, harmony, and knowledge.